Kyle Berkshire

 Kyle Berkshire (born November 1, 1996) is an American golfer who competes as a professional long drive athlete.
-He has won the World Long Drive Championship on two occasions, in 2019 and 2021.
+He has won the World Long Drive Championship on four occasions, in 2019, 2020, 2021 and 2023.

+In October 2023 he drove 579.63 yards, setting a new World Record.

 Personal life

 Originally from Crofton, Maryland, Berkshire resides in Orlando, Florida.
 He attended Archbishop Spalding High School in Maryland where he helped the Spalding golf team win two match play and two stroke play MIAA state championships.
 The team went 31-2-1 in match play during Berkshire's four years including undefeated seasons in 2014 and 2015.
 He went to the University of North Texas for two years, before transferring to the University of Central Florida.
+He is a brother of Zeta Beta Tau.

 Long drive career

 After reaching the semifinals at the Volvik World Long Drive Championship in 2017, Berkshire in 2018 earned his first World Long Drive victory, winning at the WinStar Midwest Slam in Oklahoma.
 On September 4, 2019 Berkshire won the 44th World Long Drive Championship in Thackerville, Oklahoma, defeating Tim Burke in the final.